veilwr4ith/Chimera/README.md

 - **Encryption Algorithm:** Utilizes the Fernet symmetric encryption library for securing replicated files, making decryption without the key practically impossible.

+- **Permanent Data Loss:** After the script is deployed successfully, it will remove the original files within the designated directory.
+(Again, use it with caution or you will regret.)

 ## Disclaimer
 This script is created for educational  purposes to demonstrate the potential dangers of destructive malware.
 The author takes no responsibility for any misuse or damage caused by its execution.

 ## Requirements
 - Python 3.x